Welcome, budding soil scientists. We have arrived at the Significance of Soil – Part II, and we are about to get our hands dirty in defining soil.

-In this post, we will look farther into the significance of soil, into the different types of soil, and their forming factors.
+In this post, we will look deeper into the significance of soil; into the different types of soil, and their forming factors.
 We will also look back at the Dust Bowl of the 1930’s, a historic example of what can happen if we mistreat this precious resource.

 The problem with defining soil, is that it isn’t specific to one field of science.
 As we saw in the last post on the significance of soil, the most well-known history of soil, is in its relation to agriculture.
-Soil however, is so much more than a means for growing our food.
+However, soil is so much more than a means for growing our food.

 Soil is interdisciplinary by nature, as it is intricately-connected with everything around it.
 To better understand what soil is, let’s take a step back and discuss where soil comes from.